· Chris Hammond

 I’m going to try to get back into the swing of posting tips again, not likely daily, but I will do my best to try to get at least two or three a week cranked out.
 To start things back off I’m going to tackle a simple, yet commonly overlooked one.

-The provider model in DNN allows you plug in functionality that can override the way all the URLs are built and rendered.
-In the old days DotNetNuke URLs used to look like this
+The provider model in DNN allows you to plug in functionality that can override the way all the URLs are built and rendered.
+In the old days, DotNetNuke URLs used to look like this:

 Every page had a different number.
-These URLs weren’t ideal because they weren’t easy to remember, and didn’t make sense from a user’s perspective, or from a SEO (search engine optimization) perspective.
-DotNetNuke built a “Friendly URL” provider, that instead turned the URLs into
+These URLs weren’t ideal because they weren’t easy to remember, and didn’t make sense from a user’s perspective, or from an SEO (search engine optimization) perspective.
+DotNetNuke built a “Friendly URL” provider, that instead turned the URLs into:

-So, with that brief primer on some of the various URL formats in DNN (though I didn’t touch on any other querystring parameters) you can start to see how building a URL for a site can be a pain in the rear to do.
-Well never fear, due to the provider model support in DotNetNuke, you don’t have to worry about what URL provider is in place, or how it is building URLs.
-You can simply call a method in DNN, with a variety of parameters, and DNN will build the URL for you, actually allowing the provider to build the URL, and passing it back to you in the proper format.
+Due to the provider model support in DotNetNuke, you don’t have to worry about what URL provider is in place, or how it is building URLs.
+You can simply call a method in DNN, with a variety of parameters, and DNN will build the URL for you, allowing the provider to build the URL and passing it back to you in the proper format.

 The common method for building URLs is the NavigateURL method found in the DotNetNuke.Common.Globals namespace.

-In the previous URL examples all the URLs are pointing to the homepage here on DNNdaily.com, knowing the TabID (page id) of the home page I could simply call the NavigateURL Method and DNN would return me the URL following the format of the provider that is in use.
-Here’s a quick example of that method (in C#)
+Knowing the TabID (page id) of the home page, you can simply call the NavigateURL method and DNN will return the URL following the format of the provider that is in use.

-The beauty of calling NavigateURL is that you get the properly formatted URL back, on matter what Friendly URL provider is in place.
-If Friendly URLs are turned off you would get #1 back, if you had the default Friendly URLs turned on you would get #3, if you had Human Friendly URLs turned on you would get back #4.
+The beauty of calling NavigateURL is that you get the properly formatted URL back, no matter what Friendly URL provider is in place.
+If Friendly URLs are turned off you would get #1, if you had the default Friendly URLs turned on you would get #3, if you had Human Friendly URLs turned on you would get #4.

-There are a number of signatures for the NavigateURL method, so if you need to pass querystring parameters in your URLs, perhaps to your custom modules, you can do so with the other formats.
-Here’s an example of how to pass in two parameters (C#, you can figure the VB.net out on your own, hopefully).
+There are a number of signatures for the NavigateURL method, so if you need to pass query string parameters in your URLs, perhaps to your custom modules, you can do so with other formats.

-One thing you might see in the above code is a reference to TabId, I am assuming that you module’s user control is inheriting from PortalModuleBase, if you do that you get access to the current page id (TabId), as well as the current portal’s id (PortalId) and a number of other methods.
+One thing you might see in the above code is a reference to TabId.
+I am assuming that your module’s user control is inheriting from PortalModuleBase, if you do that you get access to the current page id (TabId), as well as the current portal’s id (PortalId) and a number of other methods.

-One thing you might want to do is link to another page, and you might now know the TabId of that page.
-If it is safe to assume the Page Name is always going to be the same you can use the following code to lookup the tabid based on the name. (example again in C#)
+One thing you might want to do is link to another page, and you might not know the TabId of that page.
+If it is safe to assume the Page Name is always going to be the same you can use the following code to look up the TabId based on the name.

 So there are some of the basics for using the NavigateURL method within DNN to generate URLs that are properly formatted based on the Friendly URL provider in place on the website that your module is installed on.
 You can play around with the various signatures of NavigateURL to find out other tricks, such as passing in the ControlKey if you have a module that has multiple Control Keys defined in the module controls for a definition.

-Hopefully this is a good start to getting back into the swing of my DotNetNuke (somewhat)Daily Tips.
+Hopefully, this is a good start to getting back into the swing of my DotNetNuke Tips.
 If you have any questions feel free to leave a comment here.
 I’m also hoping to fire up DNNVoice, or some form of a DotNetNuke Podcast again here soon.

 Share: